2014 Under-19 Cricket World Cup

 The 2014 ICC Under-19 Cricket World Cup was a one-day cricket competition for sixteen international U-19 cricketing teams which was played in the United Arab Emirates.
-This was the tenth edition of the tournament.
+It was the tenth edition of the Under-19 Cricket World Cup.
 Sixteen nations competed: the ten Test-playing teams, the United Arab Emirates as hosts, and five additional associate and affiliate qualifiers (Afghanistan, Canada, Namibia, Papua New Guinea, and Scotland).
 India entered the tournament as defending champions, having won the title in 2012 in Australia under the captaincy of Unmukt Chand.

 In the final, South Africa beat Pakistan by six wickets to win the tournament.
 South Africa captain Aiden Markram was awarded Man of the Series.

 Qualification

 Sixteen teams participated in the competition: the 10 nations with ICC Full Membership automatically qualified for the tournament, the UAE qualified as the hosts, and five additional teams qualified through the different regional tournaments.
 Unlike the previous tournament, there was no global qualifier for this world cup: rather, the winner of each of five regional tournaments directly qualified for the World Cup.